parvezhussain/ReadMe/Install OS.md

 Select the VM from Navigation Panel.
 Click 'Settings' <br>
 Select 'System' from Navigation Panel <br>
 Under Motherboard -> Boot Order, checkbox Network and move it to the TOP of the list <br>
 Select 'Network'.
-Under 'Adapter1 Setting' expand 'Advanced'.
+Under 'Adapter1 Setting' expand 'Advanced'.<br>
 Note the MAC address. <br>
-This MAC address will be used on DHCP server for kickstart <br>
+This MAC address will be used on DHCP server for kickstart <br><br>
 Click OK <br>